Acme United (NYSE:ACU) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Acme United (NYSE:ACU – Get Rating) in a note issued to investors on Sunday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com started coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research note issued to investors on Monday.
+The firm set a “hold” rating on the stock.

 About Acme United (Get Rating)